jpolitz/jpolitz.github.com/notes/_posts/2019-07-01-remote-teaching.md

 so they could follow along with larger code files if they wanted.
 Sometimes I would even tell them to look over a large file that wouldn't all fit on my screen at once in order to come up with questions or observations.

+We also recorded all the lecture sessions themselves with the default Zoom recording tools.
+We made these available only to UCSD students (there are no public copies to link to) via Canvas so students could go back and look up the chat log, any live-coding experiments I ran during the lecture sections, and so on.
+Some students used these, but many reported preferring the shorter chunked videos to more easily index their review and lookup of material.

 ## Active Learning